juvelas/juvelas.github.io/_pages/publications.md

 ### 2023

-* Basanta, M. Delia; __Velasco, Julian A__; González-Salazar, C. 2023.
+* Basanta, M. Delia; __Velasco, J.A__; González-Salazar, C. 2023.
 Epidemiological landscape of Batrachochytrium dendrobatidis and its impact on amphibian diversity at a global scale.
 Wildlife Biology.
 In press.

 * Hidaldo-Licona, L. F., Flores-Villela, O. & __Velasco, J.A__  2023.
 Climatic niche differentiation and paleodistribution of the longtail alpine garter snake complex Thamnophis scalaris (Squamata: Colubridae): Holocene refugia in the Mexican highlands.
 Frontiers in Biogeography.
 2023, 15.3, e59233. https://escholarship.org/uc/item/78h3k1z4